niksanti/CSARCH2/README.md

 ### Example Sequence (if n=16): 0, 1, 2, 3, ..., 31, 0, 1, 2, 3, ..., 31, 0, 1, 2, 3, ..., 31, 0, 1, 2, 3, ..., 31

-In this example sequence, it can be observed that there are a lot more misses than hits this time around.
+Analysis: In this example sequence, it can be observed that there are a lot more misses than hits this time around.
 The pattern of replacement can also be observed wherein there are 3 hits for a recurring value in each of the sets.
 There is also a noticeable pattern wherein the previous value from block 3 will have 2 hits for it in block 2, and a previous value from block 2 will have 1 hit for it in block 1.

 ![image](https://github.com/niksanti/CSARCH2/assets/64532697/a3fd9eea-1eff-4c8a-9fee-76f3055e70ec)

 Figure 1.2 Tracing of Cache Replacement for n=16